Sridevi: 1983–1986: Hindi film debut and success

-1987–1997: Superstardom, later films and hiatus
+1987–1991: Stardom

 Sridevi followed the success of Nagina by playing a goofy crime journalist in the science fiction film Mr. India (1987) opposite Anil Kapoor, which was described by Rediff as "one of the most iconic films of its time".
 Directed by Shekhar Kapur, it became one of the highest grossing hits of the year and also found a place in Hindustan Times' list of 'Top 10 Patriotic Films of Hindi Cinema'.
 While the trade famously joked that the film should have been named Ms. India, Rediff also stated that "Sridevi was a complete show-stealer in the film".
 Sridevi's imitation of Charlie Chaplin in the film was described by The Times of India as "the most hilarious act she has ever done".
 Rediff also featured Sridevi in its list of 'Super 6 Comic Heroines' stating that "her mobile face expressions could give Jim Carrey sleepless nights" and that "her biggest plus point is her ability to be completely uninhibited in front of the camera".

-The dance number Hawaa Hawaai, cited by The Times of India as "one of the unforgettable numbers of Sridevi", also became a popular nickname for the actress.
-Besides comedy, Sridevi featured in the video for the song Kaate Nahin Kat Te; Filmfare described Sridevi as "truly a goddess in a blue sari".
+The dance number "Hawaa Hawaai", cited by The Times of India as "one of the unforgettable numbers of Sridevi", also became a popular nickname for the actress.
+Besides comedy, Sridevi featured in the video for the song "Kaate Nahin Kat Te"; Filmfare described Sridevi as "truly a goddess in a blue sari".
 Rediff also featured the song in its list of 'Top 25 Sari Moments' praising Sridevi's "ability to look erotic even when she's covered from head-to-toe".
+For Mr. India, Sridevi commanded ₹1.1 million, making her the highest paid Indian actress.
 Box Office India states that with the success of Mr. India, Sridevi "continued her domination" over her contemporaries Jaya Prada and Meenakshi Sheshadri.